List of humorous units of measurement: Lovelace (software quality)

-The Lovelace (Ll) is the unit of the lack of quality of an operating system, i.e., a measure of system administrators' opinions about how badly implemented "sucks" - hence the use of the name of a porn star associated with oral sex.
-The unit has been coined by members of the system administrator profession who hold a basic tenet that "software that does not suck does not exist".
+The Lovelace (Ll) is the unit of the lack of quality of an operating system, i.e., a measure of system administrators' opinions about how badly the system "sucks".
+The unit was coined by members of the system administrator profession who hold a basic tenet that "software that does not suck does not exist".
 According to the Usenet alt.sysadmin.recovery FAQ, one Lovelace is considered a rather large quantity.
 SI prefixes are commonly used to denote practical quantities.

 MegaFonzie (coolness)

-A MegaFonzie is a fictional unit of measurement of an object's coolness invented by Professor Farnsworth in the Futurama episode "Bender Should Not Be Allowed on TV".
+A MegaFonzie is a fictional unit of measurement of an object's coolness invented by Professor Farnsworth in the 2003 Futurama episode "Bender Should Not Be Allowed on TV".
 A 'Fonzie' is about the amount of coolness inherent in the Happy Days character Fonzie.

 Pouter (obstruction)

 During World War II, scientists working for the British Department of Miscellaneous Weapons Development encountered a particularly obstructive Royal Navy officer called Commander Pouter, for whom the unit of Obstruction was named, due to his implacable opposition to any work being carried out in the field for which he was personally responsible.

 Subsequently, the micropouter was used, as it was hoped that no individual of a similarly difficult disposition would be encountered, and the pouter was too large a unit for everyday use.